-This is the third of 5 posts that will explore the dimensions of “Identity as Brand” in the model you see here.
-This week, we will explore how “Intention—the things a company aspires to, and which inspire others,” is a key aspect of brand.
+This is the third of 5 posts that will explore the dimensions of “Identity as Brand”.
+Why intention – the things a company aspires to, and which inspire others,” matters on the new frontier of brand.

-How does it inspire others toward that?
-Two critically important shifts have accelerated in recent years that may seem to have little in common, but are actually rooted in the same fear—one is the rapid acceleration of regulation, especially in financial services, and the other is the emergence of privacy as a critical concern of consumers.
-Each issue suggests heightened fear of business—a fear that its motives are exploitative and not well-meaning, that its companies are manipulative and not honest, greedy and not generous.
+Two critically important shifts have accelerated in recent years—one is the rapid acceleration of regulation, especially in financial services, and the other is the emergence of privacy as a critical concern for consumers.
+The two shifts may seem to have little in common, but are actually rooted in the same thing: a heightened fear of business—a fear that its motives are exploitative and not well-meaning, that its companies are manipulative and not honest, greedy and not generous.

-It is precisely this dimension of the unseen that regulation and privacy concerns address.
+It is precisely this dimension of the unseen that spark regulation and privacy concerns.
 The writer states his conviction that the hidden intention for profit is simply too strong, that self-interest will trump other-interest every time.
 And every cynic would agree; we are all inherently selfish, and it’s best to just acknowledge it.

-Yet consumers and employees alike seem unwilling to resign to their disquiet with the unsatisfactory consequences of rampant corporate self-interest and demand another intention from the businesses they interact with: an imperative to serve.
+Yet consumers and employees alike seem unwilling to ignore their disquiet with the unsatisfactory consequences of rampant corporate self-interest.
+They are demanding another intention from the businesses they interact with: it is an imperative to serve.

-At an event some years ago, I gathered around a table with a group of other consultants, each of us at a stage of his or her career.
+At an event some years ago, I gathered around a table with a group of other consultants, each of us at a particular career stage.
 The trainer asked each consultant for a word capturing the essential quality that adhered to our professional role.
 As, one by one, my colleagues declared their affinity for some dimension of expertise, of skill or superior knowledge, I began to feel increasingly uncomfortable and out of place.
 My affinity was (and remains) toward service—to know and understand my clients, not to observe and interpret them as some sort of practitioner of dispensed expertise.
-In the years that have followed, experience has taught that real effectiveness derives not from my own agenda, but in service to another.
-The worst mistakes—and there have been plenty from which to choose—have come from pursuit of my own ambition at the expense of another.
+In the years that have followed, experience has taught that real effectiveness derives not from my own agenda, but in service to others.
+The worst mistakes—and there have been plenty from which to choose—have come from pursuit of my own ambition at the expense of another person.

 It should come as no great surprise that the quest for shareholder value at the expense of any other aim will produce nothing but the obligatory pile of wealth…and an abysmal track record of negative customer experience matched only by a large deficit of corporate trustworthiness.

 An auto-dialer cannot have relationship with a customer.
-However, Alec, who works in the call center, might be able to, given the right attitudes and assisting measurement systems.
-Given this obvious, and almost laughable disconnect between the articulated paradigm and the daily reality, consumers are left to wonder whether they are being promised false intimacy for the goal of manipulation.
-And they are growing wary of corporate intentions.
-Perhaps they should be.
+However, Alec, who works in the call center might be able to, given the right attitudes and assisting measurement systems.
+Given this obvious, and almost laughable disconnect between the articulated paradigm and the daily reality, consumers are left wondering whether they are being promised false intimacy for the goal of manipulation.

-However, when the ability of employees to deliver service to the customer is intentionally mortgaged over time because the accounting rules constrain employees from doing so freely and liberally, and place the focus instead on efficiency and minimum effort required, customer cynicism for company intention grows.
-Like canaries in the coalmine, we humans are quite skilled at detecting a company identity and its intentions.
+However, when the ability of employees to deliver service to the customer is intentionally mortgaged over time because the accounting rules constrain employees from doing so freely and liberally, and place the focus instead on efficiency and minimum effort required, customer cynicism for a company’s intention grows.

 Take Kodak, for example.
 Its worthy intention to help people capture memories and make photography easy was lost, and the focus began to revolve around the preservation and growth of the Kodak brand and its profitability.
 When Kodak became self-focused and self-absorbed, the aspiration it created for customers and employees faded and was in danger of being replaced by cynicism and distrust.